-Democrats Worry Attorney General Has A Pre-Election Surprise In The Making
+Democrats Worry Attorney General Has An 'October Surprise' In The Making

 Those surveillance applications contained major errors identified by independent Inspector General Michael Horowitz and highlighted by Republicans in Congress.

 The full scope of Durham's probe is a closely held secret.
-Barr has said he expects the prosecutor will put some findings in writing, in the form of a report that may be made public.
+Barr has said he expects the prosecutor will put some findings in writing in the form of a report that may be made public.

-Barr told the House Judiciary Committee July 28 that he's well aware of the longstanding Justice Department policy that bars taking action that could produce uproar in an election year.
+Barr told the House Judiciary Committee on July 28 that he's well aware of the longstanding Justice Department policy that bars taking action that could produce uproar in an election year.
 "Any report will be, in my judgment, not one that is covered by the policy," he said.

 Lessons from 2016